Heidi Thorne is a self-publishing advocate and author of nonfiction books, eBooks, and audiobooks. She is a former trade newspaper editor.

-Today, printing photos, even full color, is much more affordable for even self published books.
-However, realize that color printing of interior book pages is STILL an expensive option, sometimes up to 3 times or more of the price of black-and-white interiors.
+Today, printing photos, even full color, is much more affordable for even self-published books.
+However, realize that color printing of interior book pages is STILL an expensive option, sometimes up to three times or more the price of black-and-white interiors.
 This increases the price you have to charge to break even and make a profit for your book.

-Luckily, for those chefs who choose to inexpensively publish a trade paperback on Amazon Createspace, a full color cover photo is included, even if you self publish for free.
-If you purchase print copies, the cost of the full color cover is included in the per copy price for black-and-white printed interior pages.
-So even if you are trying to keep the cost of your printed book low for both you and your readers, you'll still have the benefit of a full color cover that could feature a beautiful color photo of one of your dishes.
+Luckily, for those chefs who choose to inexpensively publish a trade paperback on Amazon KDP, a full-color cover photo is included, even if you self-publish for free.
+If you purchase print copies, the cost of the full-color cover is included in the per-copy price for black-and-white printed interior pages.
+So even if you are trying to keep the cost of your printed book low for both you and your readers, you'll still have the benefit of a full-color cover that could feature a beautiful color photo of one of your dishes.

 When weighing the cost of including photos, remember that recipes have been recorded and shared, with no photos whatsoever, for thousands of years, some were even unearthed in ancient Mesopotamia (New York Times).
 So let your audience's need for photo instruction determine what's right for you.

-Lay Flat Hardcover and Spiral Binding for Cookbooks... and Alternatives
+Lay Flat Hardcover and Spiral Binding/Alternatives for Cookbooks

 Hardcover (Case) Bound Cookbooks

-As of this writing, Amazon Createspace—probably the most popular and inexpensive self publishing platform available—only offers perfect bound paperback print books.
+As of this writing, Amazon KDP (which is now merged in with the former Createspace—probably the most popular and inexpensive self-publishing platform available—only offers perfect-bound paperback print books.
 While it is a quality printing, these books do not lay flat easily.
-So that means if you want your book to lay flat, you'd have to seek out a self publishing source that can offer hardcover.
+So that means if you want your book to lay flat, you'd have to seek out a self-publishing source that can offer hardcover.
 At present, Lulu.com is a popular platform for hardcover editions.